Shawn Mendes: 2018–2019: Shawn Mendes

-2020–present: Wonder
+2020–2023: Wonder

 On September 30, 2020, Mendes announced that his fourth studio album, Wonder, would be released on December 4, along with announcing that the album's lead single, also called "Wonder", would be released on October 2.
 Through promotional videos, "Intro", the first song from the album, was also released.
 "Wonder" debuted and peaked at number 18 on the US Billboard Hot 100.
 On October 13, Mendes announced that a documentary titled Shawn Mendes: In Wonder, which chronicles the past few years of his life, would be released on Netflix on November 23.
-A concert film titled, "Shawn Mendes: Live in Concert", was also released on Netflix on November 25, following his first ever performance at the Rogers Centre on September 6, 2019.
+A concert film, titled Shawn Mendes: Live in Concert, was released on Netflix on November 25, following his first performance at the Rogers Centre on September 6, 2019.

-On November 16, 2020, Mendes announced a that the second single from Wonder was a collaboration with Justin Bieber on a track entitled "Monster".
+On November 16, 2020, Mendes announced that the second single from Wonder was a collaboration with Justin Bieber on a track entitled "Monster".
 The single and the music video were released on November 20, 2020.
 The song peaked at number eight on the US Billboard Hot 100.
 Mendes performed "Monster" live for the first time with Bieber at the 2020 American Music Awards; he also performed "Wonder".
 On December 4, the album Wonder was released, debuting at number one in the US as well as Canada.
 On December 6, Mendes held a concert event titled, Wonder: The Experience, where he did a Q&A session, performed songs from the album, and talked about the behind the scenes of making of the record.
-On December 7, Mendes did an interview alongside Matthew McConaughey and performed "Dream" for the first time on television during his appearance on The Late Late Show.
+On December 7, Mendes did an interview alongside Matthew McConaughey and performed "Dream" for the first time on television during his appearance on The Late Late Show with James Corden.